bbbb272/3sixty/README.md

 ## Step 3

-Add your Telegram Bot Token into the `.env` file
+Create a .env file from the whatsapp message you recieved and add your Telegram Bot Token into the `.env` file

 ## Step 4